 The month of Oct. is nationally recognized as Attention Deficit/Hyperactivity Disorder (ADHD) Awareness Month in the United States.
-This widely recognized learning disorder affects approximately 15 million Americans have been clinically diagnosed with ADHD.
+This widely recognized learning disorder affects approximately 15 million Americans who have been clinically diagnosed with ADHD.

 ADHD is caused by a combination of genetic and environmental factors.
 This neurodevelopmental condition affects the prefrontal cortex of the brain, which is responsible for executive functions.
 Meaning it is responsible for planning, organization and attention which constitutes to the problems associated with ADHD.